-Join Deke McClelland for an in-depth discussion in this video The new, eagerly awaited Glyphs panel, part of Photoshop: 2015 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video The new, eagerly awaited Glyphs panel, part of Photoshop CC 2015 New Features.

 - Like InDesign and Illustrator before it, Photoshop CC 2015 finally offers a Glyphs panel.
 Which is exceedingly useful for hunting down special characters that you can't easily access from your keyboard.
 Now there's a couple of different ways to get to the Glyphs panel.
 One is to go up to the Window menu and choose Glyphs, or perhaps more easily, you can also go to the Type menu, choose Panels, and then choose Glyphs Panel.
 Now I want my panel to be freefloating, so I'll go ahead and drag the Glyphs tab away from this column of icons.